 The harnessing of 2D-IR spectral libraries to advanced data processing will be assisted by the availability of computer software packages that have been developed for processing and analysis of spectroscopic datasets.
 Two of note are the PRFFECT processing package and hyperSpec.
-Preprocessing & Random Forest Feature Extraction Combination Tester (PRFFECT) provides a full data work-up, requiring very little input from the user.
-Essentially a 'black-box' this package allows a user to apply a range of advanced spectral processing and analysis tools, making techniques available that were once only accessible to those with specialist knowledge.
-Similarly, hyperSpec can be used to apply many different algorithms written using R software to multiple types of spectroscopic datasets, with little user input.
+Pre-processing and Random Forest Feature Extraction Combination Tester (PRFFECT) provides a full data work-up, requiring very little input from the user.
+Essentially a "black-box," this package allows a user to apply a range of advanced spectral processing and analysis tools, making techniques available that were once only accessible to those with specialist knowledge.
+Similarly, hyperSpec can be used to apply many different algorithms written using R software to multiple types of spectroscopic datasets with little user input.
 It is anticipated that the advent of large protein data libraries will drive the production of similar automated packages for the handling of complex 2D-IR datasets.

-As described above, the development of methodologies for processing spectra of H_2O rich fluids can provide reductions in spectral noise, increasing signal to noise ratios, and minimised measurement-to-measurement fluctuations across instruments.
-While a step in the right direction for the translation of 2D-IR to clinical applications, additional experimentation on the capabilities of 2D-IR when combined with disease classification algorithms and the progression of 2D-IR towards human data will be essential.
+As described above, the development of methodologies for processing the spectra of $H_2O$ -rich fluids can provide reductions in spectral noise, increasing signal-to-noise ratios, and minimized measurement-to-measurement fluctuations across instruments.
+While a step in the right direction for the translation of 2D-IR to clinical applications, additional experimentation on the capabilities of 2D-IR when combined with disease classification algorithms and the progression of 2D-IR toward human data will be essential.